 Deductibility of Executive Compensation Under Code Section 162(m).
 Subject to the usual rules concerning reasonable compensation, including our obligation to withhold or otherwise collect certain income and payroll taxes, and assuming that, as expected, stock options, SARs and other performance awards paid under the 2003 Plan are qualified performance-based compensation, ReShape Lifesciences generally will be entitled to a corresponding income tax deduction at the time a recipient recognizes ordinary income from awards made under the 2003 Plan.
 Section 162(m) of the Code generally limits to \$1,000,000 the amount that a publicly-held corporation is allowed each year to deduct for the compensation paid to each of the corporation's chief executive officer and the corporation's other three most highly compensated executive officers (excluding the chief financial officer), which are defined as "covered employees."
 However, qualified performance-based compensation is not subject to the \$1,000,000 deduction limit.
-In general, to qualify as performance-based compensation standard determined by a committee consisting solely of two or more "outside directors," (ii) the material terms under which the compensation is to be paid, including the business criteria upon which the performance goals are based, and a limit on the maximum bonus amount which may be paid to any recipient pursuant to any performance period, must be approved by a majority of the corporation's shareholders and (iii) the committee must certify that the applicable performance goals were satisfied before payment of any performance-based compensation.
+In general, to qualify as performance-based compensation, the following requirements need to be satisfied: (i) payments must be computed on the basis of an objective, performance-based compensation standard determined by a committee consisting solely of two or more "outside directors," (ii) the material terms under which the compensation is to be paid, including the business criteria upon which the performance goals are based, and a limit on the maximum bonus amount which may be paid to any recipient pursuant to any performance period, must be approved by a majority of the corporation's shareholders and (iii) the committee must certify that the applicable performance goals were satisfied before payment of any performance-based compensation.

 The Tax Cuts and Jobs Act signed into law on December 22, 2017 (the "Tax Act"), among other things, repealed the exemption from the Code Section 162(m)'s deduction limit for qualified performance-based compensation effective for taxable years beginning after December 31, 2017.
 Further, the Tax Act amended Code Section 162(m) to add the chief financial officer as a covered employee subject to the limit, and to treat any covered employee as continuing to be a covered employee in all future years.
 The amendments made by the Tax Act include a transition provision for compensation paid under a written contract in effect on November 2, 2017 that is not materially modified after such date.
 The Company believes that any qualified performance-based awards issued under the 2003 Plan to persons who may be a covered person will continue to be eligible for the performance-based exception provided certain requirements are met.
-Despite the Compensation Committee's efforts to structure performance-based compensation awards in a manner intended to be exempt from the Code Section 162(m) deduction limit, because of ambiguities and uncertainties as to the application and interpretation of Code Section 162(m) as revised by the Act, including the uncertain scope of the transition relief under the Act, no assurance can be given that compensation intended to satisfy the requirements for the performance-based compensation exemption from the Code Section 162(m) deductible.
+Despite the Compensation Committee's efforts to structure performance-based compensation awards in a manner intended to be exempt from the Code Section 162(m) deduction limit, because of ambiguities and uncertainties as to the application and interpretation of Code Section 162(m) as revised by the Act, including the uncertain scope of the transition relief under the Act, no assurance can be given that compensation intended to satisfy the requirements for the performance-based compensation exemption from the Code Section 162(m) deduction limit will in fact be fully deductible.